 Writing test scenes

-So now that you have a few ideas, where do you go next?
+So now that you have a few ideas and know your genre, where do you go next?

 A common technique for experienced authors is to start a new manuscript by writing test scenes, or even short stories.

 A test scene is a short written piece (from a few-hundred to a few-thousand words, but the length is really up to you) where you explore one or two aspects of the story you're about to write.
 This usually includes a major character as well as one other aspect of the world (perhaps exploring their job or a piece of technology).

 But why waste your time instead of just writing your book?
 Well, test scenes can help you develop your character's voice as well as decide on whether the story will be told in first or third person.
 It can help you explore how, say, a religious person sees a secular world (maybe they walk around saying little prayers to themselves, or they flinch at every punk with a mohawk).
 Or maybe you want to see how they'd handle extreme stress or the risk of death.

 The point is, these are little playgrounds for you to experiment and explore in.
 Sometimes an author will put some of these test scenes into the final book, but you can expect to throw away most of them.
 (After all, they're about finding what does and doesn't work.)
 You might even find that you keep a test scene and expand it into a stand-alone short story at some point.